A woman in a yellow shirt smiling and a teacher at the head of a classroom

 About the HHS Teen Pregnancy Prevention Evidence Review

-The HHS Teen Pregnancy Prevention Evidence Review is an independent, systematic, and rigorous review of evaluation studies conducted by Mathematica Policy Research and managed by the HHS Assistant Secretary for Planning and Evaluation (HHS' evidence and evaluation experts).
+The HHS Teen Pregnancy Prevention Evidence Review (TPPER) is an independent, systematic, and rigorous review of evaluation studies conducted by Mathematica Policy Research and managed by the HHS Assistant Secretary for Planning and Evaluation (HHS' evidence and evaluation experts).
 The evidence review has identified a growing number of evidence-based teen pregnancy prevention program models that represent a variety of approaches.

 Most State PREP grantees use models identified by the evidence review.
 Tier 1 TPP Program grantees (FY 2010 - FY 2014 & FY 2015 - FY 2019) also used these models—and it serves as a resource for communities around the country.